omogbolahan94/Personal-AI-Agents-Lab/README.md

 - Financial News Analyst agent that finds and lists trending companies in in a provided sector.
 - Financial researcher that provides list of comprehensive analysis of each trending companies in a report.
 - Picker that picks the best company with potential for investment.
-- Manager who can delegate tasks in order to achieve the goal of picking the best company.
+- Manager who can delegate tasks in order to achieve the goal of picking the best company using CrewAI hierarchical processing.

+#### **d. `coder/`**
+This project is about a python coding assistant that:
+- Plans the logic of the coding challenge
+- Writes a clean and efficient code
+- Test the code

 ---

 ## ⚡ Package Management